Advent of Code 2016 - Day 7 - Internet Protocol Version 7

 Part 2

-For part two, we are instead asked to tally up how many of these parsed IPv7 addresses support SSL.
+For part two, we are instead asked to count how many of these parsed IPv7 addresses support SSL.

 An IP supports SSL if it has an Area-Broadcast Accessor, or ABA, anywhere in the supernet sequences (outside any square bracketed sections), and a corresponding Byte Allocation Block, or BAB, anywhere in the hypernet sequences.
 An ABA is any three-character sequence which consists of the same character twice with a different character between them, such as xyx or aba.
 A corresponding BAB is the same characters but in reversed positions: yxy and bab, respectively.

-In a similiar fashion to how we checked for TLS support, we will create a small predicate function which handles the base-case of a single IP.
+Similar to how we checked for TLS support, we will create a small predicate function that handles the base case of a single IP.

 def has_ssl_support(ip):